-In February 2016, the FASB issued an ASU requiring lessees to recognize most leases on their balance sheets as lease liabilities with corresponding right-ofuse assets and to disclose key information about lease arrangements.
+In February 2016, the FASB issued an ASU requiring lessees to recognize most leases on their balance sheets as lease liabilities with corresponding right-of-use assets and to disclose key information about lease arrangements.
 Recognition of expense on the Condensed Consolidated Statements of Income will continue in a manner similar to current guidance.
 The Company will adopt this guidance using the modified retrospective approach with an adjustment to recognize lease liabilities offset by a right-of-use asset.
 This adjustment will be recorded at the beginning of the period of adoption in the first quarter of fiscal 2020; therefore, the Company will recognize and measure leases without revising comparative period information or disclosure.

-For existing leases as of the effective date, the Company expects to elect the package of practical expedients available at transition to not reassess historical lease determinations, lease classifications and initial direct costs.
-Additionally, the Company does not expect to elect the use of hindsight for determining the reasonably certain lease term.
+For existing leases as of the effective date, the Company will elect the package of practical expedients available at transition to not reassess historical lease determinations, lease classifications and initial direct costs.
+Additionally, the Company will not elect the use of hindsight for determining the reasonably certain lease term.
 The Company will elect the short-term lease recognition exemption whereby lease-related assets and liabilities will not be recognized for arrangements with terms less than one year.

 The Company continues to review its lease arrangements in order to determine the impact the adoption of this ASU will have on its consolidated financial statements and related disclosures.
-Based on the assessment to date, the Company expects adoption of this standard to result in a material increase in lease-related assets and liabilities in its Condensed Consolidated Balance Sheets, but does not expect it to have a significant impact in its Condensed Consolidated Statements of Income or Cash Flows.
-The Company continues to assess the disclosure requirements, business processes, controls and systems.
+The Company has also implemented a new lease system in connection with the adoption of this standard.
+The majority of the Company's lease spend relates to certain real estate, with the remaining lease spend primarily related to vehicles and equipment.
+Based on its assessment, the Company expects adoption of this standard will result in a material increase in lease-related assets and liabilities in its Condensed Consolidated Balance Sheets, but does not expect it to have a significant impact in its Condensed Consolidated Statements of Income or Cash Flows.
+The Company continues to assess the disclosure requirements and implement appropriate changes to business processes, controls and systems.